Taenia saginata: Epidemiology

 The disease is relatively common in Africa, some parts of Eastern Europe, the Philippines, and Latin America.
+There is also a widespread occurrence of the parasite throughout East, Southeast, and South Asia.
 This parasite is found anywhere where beef is eaten, including countries such as the United States, with strict federal sanitation policies.
 In the US, the incidence of infection is low, but 25% of cattle sold are still infected.
+However, not all slaughterhouses are federally inspected.
 The total global infection is estimated to be between 40 and 60 million.
 It is most prevalent in Sub-Saharan Africa and the Middle East.

+Religious beliefs may also play a role in infection rates.
+In India, Muslims can have a higher rate of infection compared to Hindus, who do not eat beef.

+Infection

 Symptoms

 T. saginata infection is usually asymptomatic, but heavy infection often results in weight loss, dizziness, abdominal pain, diarrhea, headaches, nausea, constipation, chronic indigestion, and loss of appetite.
 Intestinal obstruction in humans can be alleviated by surgery.
 The tapeworm can also expel antigens that can cause an allergic reaction in the individual.
 It is also a rare cause of ileus, pancreatitis, cholecystitis, and cholangitis.
 Taenia saginata has been reported as a cause of gallbladder perforation if left untreated in some cases.
 Taenia saginata adult worms can live in the host for up to 25 years and most infections will last 2 to 3 years without treatment.

 The Taenia saginata remains asymptomatic due to the fact the organism does not present cysticerci in humans.
 Therefore, there is no presence of cysticercosis in humans either.
 Typically, cysticercosis is a parasitical tissue infection which infect the brain and muscle tissues.
 However the Taenia saginata can cause taeniasis, which is an infection.
 Taeniasis causes weight loss, pain and blockages in the intestines which can potentially become life-threatening.